vlandham/captain_z/out/captain_z.md

 A war?
 A battle, with pirates?
 That couldn't be right.
 She must have made a mistake.

 The Port of Goodnews was one of the most guarded cities in all the Western Waters.
-It was small, compared to some of the Eastern cities, but still had more guards and galleys than many of them.
+It was small, compared to some of the cities of the Eastern Coast, but still had more guards and galleys than many of them.
 Certainly no pirate would be dumb enough to attack the city outright.

 Still, the message filled Captain Z with dread.
 It was now Friday morning.
 In an hour or so, the sun would begin to rise on a new day.